napari/napari.github.io/fundamentals/labels.md

-You can create a new viewer and add an labels image in one go using the `napari.view_labels` method, or if you already have an existing viewer, you can add a labels image to it using `viewer.add_labels`.
+You can create a new viewer and add an labels image in one go using the `napari.view_labels` method, or if you already have an existing viewer, you can add a `Labels` image to it using `viewer.add_labels`.
 The api of both methods is the same.
-In these examples we'll mainly use `add_labels` to overlay a labels image onto on image.
+In these examples we'll mainly use `add_labels` to overlay a `Labels` image onto on image.

-In this example of instance segmentation we will find and segment each of the coins in an image, assigning each one an integer label, and then overlay the results on the original image as follows:
+In this example of instance segmentation, we will find and segment each of the coins in an image, assigning each one an integer label, and then overlay the results on the original image as follows: